weix21/PDA_project/README.md

 ### Data

 We used the isolation data from NCBI Pathogen Detection (https://www.ncbi.nlm.nih.gov/pathogens/).
-We pull out cases in six states in New England, as well as Califonia and Texa, from the Species *Salmonella enterica*, *E.coli and Shigella*, *Campylobacter jejuni* and *Listeria monocytogenes*.
+We pull out cases in six states in New England, and the rest cases from other regions in U.S, from the Species *Salmonella enterica*, *E.coli and Shigella*, *Campylobacter jejuni* and *Listeria monocytogenes*.
 A set of cleaned data are stored at [Processed Data](https://github.com/weix21/PDA_project/tree/main/data/Processed%20data).

 ### Model